-What is venture debt and how is it different to bank and venture capital investment products?
+What is venture debt and how is it different?

-Venture debt is a non-dilutive investment solution aimed at high-growth businesses with revenue run rates in excess of £2m, and a business model with excellent growth potential.
-It combines the traditional features of a loan, with aspects of venture capital and equity finance.
-Essentially, this means that venture debt lenders will look at the future growth prospects of a company, rather than its historical financial performance.
+Venture debt is a type of fast, flexible funding aimed at fast-growing businesses that have a revenue run rate of more than £2m and a business model with excellent potential for growth.
+It combines the traditional features of a loan with aspects of venture capital and equity finance.
+This means that venture debt lenders, unlike many banks, will look at a company’s prospects for growth, rather than its historical financial performance.

-Also known as growth or private debt, this type of funding is provided by specialist growth lenders earlier and in larger amounts than traditional banks.
-This provides additional options to SMEs that fall between early-stage venture capital and later-stage bank lending.
+Also known as growth capital or private debt, this type of funding is provided by specialist lenders, with loans available earlier and in larger amounts than finance from traditional banks.
+It is therefore an additional option for SMEs that fall between early-stage venture capital and later-stage bank lending.

 How can I prepare my business for venture debt?

-Venture debt investments are provided in the form of loans – generally of between £1m and £10m – so companies considering venture debt as a potential growth capital solution need to ensure that their business is able to generate enough cash to service the debt repayments, or that there is a clear path to a future round of funding.
+Venture debt is provided in the form of loans (generally ranging from £2m to £10m), so companies considering this type of funding need to ensure that their business is able to generate enough cash to service its debt repayments or that there is a clear path to a future round of funding.

-From a management perspective, companies seeking venture debt funding need to ensure that they have a strong and diverse management structure in place.
-Successful management teams have a balanced view of their performance and rely on a diverse team of individuals for decision making.
+From a management perspective, companies seeking venture debt need to ensure that they have a strong and diverse management structure in place.
+Successful teams have a balanced view of their performance and rely on a diverse team of individuals to make decisions.

-Unlike traditional banks, growth capital lenders look at future growth potential rather than past performance.
-Businesses applying for funding should, therefore, develop clean, robust, and realistic financial forecasts.
-These should include a fully funded business plan, achievable forecasts, and clear assumptions on funding, KPIs, revenue build-up, cost structures, and working capital dynamics.
+Unlike traditional banks, growth capital lenders look at a company’s potential for growth, rather than its past performance, so businesses applying for funding should develop clean, robust and realistic financial forecasts.
+These should include a fully funded business plan, achievable forecasts and clear assumptions on funding, KPIs, revenue build-up, cost structures and working capital dynamics.

-As the controlled risk profile of businesses at the scale-up stage is particularly well matched to growth debt, companies should highlight scaling opportunities.
-These should indicate that the business model is proven – an important factor for venture debt lenders – and needs additional resources to grow via strategies such location expansion, increasing staff numbers, or investment in production capacity and product development.
+The controlled risk profile of businesses at the scale-up stage is particularly suited to growth debt, so companies should highlight any opportunities to scale.
+These should indicate that the business model is proven – an important consideration for venture debt lenders – and should show that the company needs additional resources to grow, via strategies such as expanding to new locations, hiring more staff or investing in production capacity and product development.

-To increase their attractiveness to venture debt investors, companies should provide attractive but realistic business plans that show how the debt can be serviced.
-Businesses should also be able to provide good visibility on downside protections factors, including future revenues, potential cost reductions, assets that could be liquidated, and potential third-party buyers.
+To increase their appeal to venture debt investors, firms should provide attractive but realistic business plans that show how the debt can be serviced.
+Companies should also be able to provide good visibility on downside protection factors, including future revenues, potential cost reductions, assets that could be liquidated and potential third-party buyers.

-Venture debt can be used to fund a number of growth strategies, including but not limited to:
+Venture debt can be used to fund a number of growth strategies, such as: